Sesame Tuna Steak Recipe – Pan Seared

 - Honey Ginger Shrimp Stir Fry or Skillet Shrimp with Rice

 It is best to prepare and serve this tuna fresh.
-But, leftovers do keep well in the fridge for up to 24 hours.
-And since the tuna is rare (almost raw) on the inside I do not recommend leaving it longer than 24 hours.
+However, leftovers can be kept well in the fridge for up to 24 hours.
+And since the tuna is rare (almost raw) on the inside, I do not recommend leaving it for longer than 24 hours.

-- Pan-searing - perfect for those who love quick cooking to medium-rare which is almost raw inside.
+Pan-searing – perfect for those who love quick cooking to medium-rare, which is almost raw inside.
 And the best pan to sear tuna is a cast-iron skillet or non-stick pan.
-You can also coat it with sesame seeds, thick ground black pepper, or other spices like coriander seeds.

-- Poached in oil - season tuna and poach it about an inch deep in oil, until it is almost opaque or until it reaches an internal temperature of about 160F.
+Poach in oil – season the tuna and poach it about an inch deep in oil until it is almost opaque or until it reaches an internal temperature of about 160F.
 Usually, it takes about 4 minutes per pound to make the tuna opaque on the outside and still pink on the inside.

 You can save leftovers in an airtight container for up to 24 hours.
 However, it is important that the fish is not kept out of the refrigerator for longer than necessary to ensure food safety.